Heroico/PredictDBAnalysis/README.md

 It builds several text files with correlation stats, and plots of **GEUVADIS vs predictdb correlation**.

+## Context

+Haky Im's lab uses statistical models of the human transcriptome in several pipelines.
+These models are stored in most cases as sqlite3 files containing weight coefficients describing how much a genetic marker contributes to the genetic expression of a gene.

+This tool automates the calculation of the **gene expression** for a set of individuals, according to such **transcriptome models**.
+The estimated **gene expression** is then compared to a measured transcriptome; and the correlation is then presented in a qq-plot.

+See the [wiki](https://github.com/Heroico/PredictDBAnalysis/wiki) for some details on what the concerned files look like.

 # TLDR

 For the dash and brazen, if you have **AWS** cli tools: